Tag: Catherine West

 Catherine West – 2016 Parliamentary Question to the Department for Business, Energy and Industrial Strategy

-To ask the Secretary of State for Business, Energy and Industrial Strategy, what discussions he has had with Nissan on its future investment in the UK after the UK’s exit of the EU.
+To ask the Secretary of State for Business, Energy and Industrial Strategy, whether the Government plans to continue to participate in the European GNSS Agency after the UK leaves the EU.

 • Catherine West – 2016 Parliamentary Question to the Department for International Development